adi-paul-22/live-host/README.md

 ## Introduction

 This application serves as a robust centralized surveillance system designed to manage and monitor CCTV cameras efficiently.
-The system employs a server infrastructure to receive, process, and analyze live camera feeds using advanced AI techniques to detect potential threats.
-Geo-tagging of each camera based on latitude and longitude facilitates location tracking, and a map visualization enhances the overall coverage overview.
+The system employs a server infrastructure to receive, process, and analyze live camera feeds and store into the cloud.
+As per needs, using advanced AI techniques we can have special surveillance features to be able to identify number plates OCR, tagged vehicles, or even to detect potential threats.
+Geo-tagging of each camera is based on latitude and longitude facilitates location tracking, and a map visualization enhances the overall coverage overview.
+The special ID of the camera is a combination of pincode and an hashed ID which helps us to reduce the searching feeds of a particular area.

 ## Key Features

 ### Centralized Server Infrastructure

 - Manages the reception and processing of live camera feeds.
+- Helps the feeds to get stored into the cloud.
 - Utilizes computer vision techniques to analyze video streams.
-- Extracts essential metadata, such as location and status, for each camera.
+- Extracts essential metadata, such as location and status, for each camera via a mongodb database.
+- Handles requests remotely via devices to be saved in the server.

 ### Hierarchical Unique ID System

 - Assigns a unique identifier to each camera.
-- Implements a hierarchical structure for efficient camera identification.
+- Implements a hierarchical structure for efficient camera identification - State → District → Locality → Area → Unique ID(Subject to change as per live location).

 ### Geo-tagging

-- Tags cameras with latitude and longitude information.
+- Tags cameras with latitude and longitude information, basic address and its ID.
 - Enables visualization of camera locations on an interactive map.

 ### User Registration and Camera Authentication

 - Requires user registration for system access.
-- Implements secure authentication using Kerberos.
+- Implements secure authentication using Gauth.
 - Associates cameras with owners' accounts for personalized access.

-### AI-powered Object and Facial Recognition
+### ML Models and Facial Recognition

-- Integrates YOLOv9 object detection model for threat identification.
+- Integrates YOLOv8 object detection model for vehicle color, type and number plate recognition.
 - Utilizes facial recognition to identify unauthorized individuals.
-- Displays bounding boxes to indicate AI detections.
+- Displays bounding boxes and capture frames after fetching streams from the cloud and store the tagged info separately so it saves time.

 ### Alerting Mechanisms via MQTT